Buying a Condo?

 Mortgage Qualifying Considerations

 ...to deal with.
-Your condo REALTOR® will explain that the condo fee is usually factored into the mortgage approval process.
-Typically, a lender will include at least half of it, as well as the monthly estimated property taxes, when calculating your gross and total debt service ratio on which, in part, a lender decides on your loan application.
-These service ratios represent the percentage of your gross combined annual income which must be spent to carry the mortgage loan and property taxes - and, if applicable, a certain percentage of the condo fee.
+Your condo agent will explain that the condo fee is usually calculated in the mortgage approval process.
+Typically, a lender will include at least half of it, as well as the monthly estimated property taxes, when calculating your gross and total debt service ratio on which, in part, a lender decides on a loan application.
+These service ratios represent the percentage of your gross combined annual income which must be spent to carry the mortgage loan and property taxes - and if applicable, a certain percentage of the condo fee.

 In your ...